007-Shivam/Lily-Pair-Website/README.md

 This project uses common practices to keep the code clean and readable for the entire team.
 We recommend following to keep the codebase consistent

 #### JavaScript
-- Uses functional programming; written with explicit functions for simplicity and readability
+Uses functional programming; written with explicit function declarations for simplicity and readability
 ```js
 async function initialize() {
     submitBtnListener();